Ballyboden Wanderers GAA

 Wanderers (Irish: Fánaithe Bhaile Baodáin) are a Gaelic Athletic Association club located in Ballyboden, Dublin, Ireland.

-Background
+The men's first team won the Dublin Junior Two Football Championship in 2020.
+The club had previously won the Dublin Junior Football Championship in 1968 and 1928.

+History

 Ballyboden Wanderers G.A.A.
 Club was founded in 1910.
 They played their first match against Clanna Gael Fontenoys in April 1910.
 The match was played by permission of Padraig Mac Piarais in the grounds of Scoil Eanna, Grange Road Rathfarnham.
 The club won the inaugural Dublin Junior Football Championship in 1928.